libapps/libapps-mirror/nassh/doc/options.md

 The port to connect to on the relay server.

+## `--proxy-user=<username>`

+The username to use when talking to the relay server itself.
+This is not the same username used to connect to the ssh server.

+Not all relay servers need or use this setting.
+If not specified, it will default to the ssh server username.

 ## `--use-ssl=<bool>`

 Whether to use HTTPS (the default) or HTTP when communicating with the relay